 Psychiatric Technician Certificate

 Psychiatric technician certificate programs are most commonly offered by 2-year community colleges and take about one year to complete.
 They are often designed with curriculum that meets the licensure requirements of a particular state, such as California's Board of Vocational Nursing and Psychiatric Technicians.
-Students complete both theoretical and clinical courses, and learn how to administer treatment and provide care to mentally ill individuals in hospitals and long-term nursing care facilities.
+Students complete both theoretical and clinical courses, and they learn how to administer treatment and provide care to mentally ill individuals in hospitals and long-term nursing care facilities.

 Psychiatric technician certificate programs are open to any student who is 18 years old and has a high school diploma.
-Students must also often submit to a physical examination at least a year prior to starting clinical courses, and should be CPR certified.
+Students must also often submit to a physical examination at least a year prior to starting clinical courses, and they should be CPR certified.

 The courses included within a psychiatric technician certificate program cover theories of mental illness as well as some clinical nursing skills.
 Some examples of such courses include: